Neeshamraghav012/Neeshamraghav012.github.io/_pages/about.md

 ---

 You are probably here, because you want to know more about me, Aye ?
 Hi there!
-I am Anshuman Mishra.
+I am Neesham Raghav.
 <br>

 ## A bit about me...

-[National Institute of Technology, Warangal](https://nitw.ac.in) will graduate me as Electronics Engineer, but my passion lies in Next Gen Computer Science
+[J.C.
+Bose UST, YMCA](https://jcboseust.ac.in/) will graduate me as Electronics and Computer Engineer, but my passion lies in Next Gen Computer Science

 I'm currently interning as a software engineering at Bank of New York, Mellon.